 This is the most traditional village in the region, with gorgeous mountain scenery & curious, playful children.

-Todos Santos is a special little village tucked away in the Guatemala Highlands and one on the underrated Guatemala attractions.
+Todos Santos is a special little village tucked away in the Guatemala Highlands and one of the best places to visit in Guatemala.

-There are also some excellent hikes in the area.
+There are also some excellent hikes in the area so go off-the-beaten-track in Todos Santos.

 Xela (Quetzaltenango) is a city that grows on you, where many visitors find themselves staying longer than planned.

-It’s a mid-sized authentic, Guatemalan city with good tourist infrastructure and many economical food, accommodation & transport options – it’s also one of the most popular places to study Spanish or volunteer in Guatemala.
+It’s a mid-sized authentic, Guatemalan city with good tourist infrastructure and many economical food, accommodation & transport options.
+If you’re backpacking Guatemala, consider taking a break to study Spanish or volunteer in Xela.

-There are no standout Guatemala attractions in Xela but there are numerous plazas, museums, churches, theatres, markets & cemeteries around the city to explore.
+There are no standout things to do in Xela but there are numerous plazas, museums, churches, theatres, markets & cemeteries around the city to explore.

 Xela is also an excellent base town for day trips to the surrounding market villages & for volcano hikes.